endurantgames/cosmiclegends/src/classes/paragon.md

 As you create your Paragon hero, answer any or all of these questions.

+- Why do normal people love you instead of fearing your power?
+  - Why do *you* love humanity so much?
   - Do you wear a mask, or can everyone see your face?
-Do you have a cape?
+  - Do you have a cape?
 If not, why not?
-Why do normal people love you instead of fearing your power?
-Why do *you* love humanity so much?
+- What normal humans keep you grounded when you can fly so much higher than mere mortals?
   - Who taught you that you have a responsibility to others?
-What normal humans keep you grounded when you can fly so much higher than mere mortals?
-Do you ever adopt a disguise to pass as a normal human?
-How do you deal with so much weight on your shoulders?
-Who else do you rely on for assistance?
+  - Do you ever adopt a disguise to pass as a normal human?
+  - How do you deal with so much weight on your shoulders?
+  - Who else do you rely on for assistance?
 - Are there other people like you?
-Do you have an arch-enemy who uses your best qualities to harm others instead of helping them?
+  - Do you have an arch-enemy who uses your best qualities to harm others instead of helping them?
 - Why *haven't* you used your powers to make huge changes in the world?
-What holds you back from ruling over humanity for its own good?
-What kind of nightmares wake you up in the middle of the night, frightened by your own potential to wreck the world?
+  - What holds you back from ruling over humanity for its own good?
+  - What kind of nightmares wake you up in the middle of the night, frightened by your own potential to break the world?
+  - Who can be trusted to stop you if you're not in control of yourself?

 ## Skills